DongqiZuo00/DongqiZuo00.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a graduate student in Mechanical Engineering at the University of California, Berkeley.
+My research lies at the intersection of **Large Language Models (LLMs)** and **robotics**, with a focus on embodied planning, cognitive reasoning, and optimization-based control.
+I have conducted research at UC Berkeley, Peking University, and the University of Illinois Urbana-Champaign.

 ## Research Interests